-Due to COVID-19, all EHF Congregational Engagement gatherings and trainings scheduled through May 16, 2020 are postponed and will be rescheduled.
+Due to COVID-19, all EHF Congregational Engagement in-person gatherings and trainings scheduled through July 1, 2020 are postponed and will be rescheduled.
 This includes the Houston In Common gathering and all Mental Health First Aid trainings.
 For more information contact [email protected]

 - This event has passed.